 Pursuant to the enovate risk management policy, enovate intends to enter into various transactions designed to capture and manage risks related to the physical delivery of certain approved commodities, to provide related risk management services to both Peoples and various unaffiliated third parties to optimize various assets under management, to take advantage of market arbitrage opportunities and to manage positions within the approved limits.
 Some of the activities, which will be similar in nature to transactions executed by ENA’s natural gas trading operations, such as seasonal spread opportunities, will create cashflow timing differences that require funding under the proposed revolver.
+The daily cash requirements will be funded 50/50 by revolvers provided by ENA and Peoples.

 The revolver is not intended to fund ongoing O&M needs nor any anticipated capital expenditure.
 Ongoing O&M needs such as rent, utilities, salaries, etc. will be borne directly by either ENA or Peoples and not enovate.
 Any desired capital expenditure will be subject to the defined corporate approval process and, if approved, will likely be funded by additional capital contributions from ENA and Peoples to enovate.